Hchitroda/SQL-Codes/README.md

-The repository contains all my SQL Codes.
+This repository contains all my SQL Codes.